inflatus/python/READMe.md

     Scraping data from various sites.
     Keeping the Maths section for future scripts.
     The Networking section needs to be consolidated into more useful scripts.
-    Running a Twitter bot of Richard Stallman's, Free as in Freedom. @inflatus_gnu / now defunct.
     Weather section no longer uses a supported API..
 Looking for options.

 Added a text file to each section stating purpose and future plans.